LiamJCates/Programming-Notes/C++/Types&Values/UserDefinedTypes.md

 Declaring Variables When Defining the Enumeration Type

-C11 allows you to combine these two steps into one.
+C++ allows you to combine these two steps into one.
 That is, you can declare variables of an enumeration type when you define an enumeration type.
 For example, the statement:
 enum grades {A, B, C, D, F} courseGrade;